vSphere 5.5 Virtual SAN requirements (2058424)

 - Configuring syslog on ESXi 5.x (2003322)

 Virtual SAN cluster nodes with no local storageNot every host in the cluster needs storage.
-An ESXi host which is a Virtual SAN cluster node can start from SAN, SD/USB, or local disk.
-Virtual machines can then run in memory, reading virtual machine files from the local disks of other cluster nodes.
+An ESXi host which is a Virtual SAN cluster node starts from SAN, SD/USB, or local disk.
+Virtual machines then run in memory, reading virtual machine files from the local disks of other cluster nodes.

 For example, consider this sample environment:

 Testgrouprunning 32 virtual machines.
 The Virtual SAN cluster nodes in

 ESX2– Has 1 SSD and 1 HDD

 ESX4– Has no local storage and is starting from SAN